Table of Contents

 - 1.1 Core Advantages and Target Market

-- 2. Technical Parameters: In-Depth Objective Interpretation
+- 2. Technical Parameters: An In-Depth and Objective Interpretation

 - 2.1 Absolute Maximum Ratings